 - Students must live in one of the eligible markets listed.

-- Students must be able to live and work in the United States without sponsorship through the end of September.
+- Students must be legally authorized to work in the United States without sponsorship through the end of September.

 - Students must be able to participate in an 8‐week paid internship at a local nonprofit/charitable organization and work 35 hours a week.